 2. Great for Stopping Power Punches

-Elbow is made up of strong bones and is considered as the most effective and conventional way to discourage and even possibly hurt the power punches.
+The elbow is made up of strong bones and is considered the most effective and conventional way to discourage and even possibly hurt the power punches.
 If performed correctly, a tight elbow block can easily take the impact of the blow.

 Even with a pair of thick 16 ounces boxing gloves, many boxers have broken their fist, when they tried to break through an elbow block.
 That’s why it is a great defensive move, especially when your opponent is delivering solid power punches.